joeyjojo/blog-site/content/blog/2018-02-08_understanding_team_values/index.md

 I often run this meeting (or a variation on) to try and get common alignment on the qualities and values that we think a ‘good one’ of the thing we are doing are so that we can fairly and collaboratively evaluate any given solution against those values and qualities.

-*The views in this article are my own and are not necessarily endorsed by my employer.*

 ## The Aim

 The aim of this session is to generate a set of team values for a specific area of their work that is important to the team.